-By setting up a business profile at Angie’s, you can monitor and grow customer feedback and generate new leads by influencing users’ buying decisions with direct communication in reviews.
+By setting up a business profile on Angi, you can monitor and grow customer feedback and generate new leads by influencing users’ buying decisions with direct communication in reviews.

-Once added to Angie’s List, your listing needs further optimization for better visibility.
+Once added to Angi, your listing needs further optimization for better visibility.
 Besides the general information about your client’s business (name, address, working hours, logo, services description, etc.), make sure to add pictures.
 Images of employees performing their work are a great option here.

 How to Optimize for Angi

-Angie’s List optimization is all about customer reviews.
-To get them, invite some loyal customers to leave their feedback at Angie’s, share the link to the listing on social media, or consider the “Request Reviews” option at Angie’s (You can use this to send review invitations to customers via email).
+Angi optimization is all about customer reviews.
+To get them, invite some loyal customers to leave their feedback on Angi, share the link to the listing on social media, or consider the “Request Reviews” option on Angi (you can use this to send review invitations to customers via email).

 With more than 65 million local business pages available, Facebook provides a great opportunity to improve online visibility, build and grow customer community, and get low-cost but high-reach local advertising.

 How to Create a Free Facebook Business Page

 Setting up a business page on Facebook, you might need to claim its unofficial page there, first.
 Sometimes, this social network generates business listings automatically based on the available info online.
 Just click “Is this your business?” button, claim this listing, and verify it by phone or with documents.